 What budget for activities and outings Peru?

-Some sites offer children's, student's or senior's prices.
-While children and senior citizens have no trouble winning the case by presenting an identity document, student status is more difficult to prove.
-It is usually necessary to present a card with a photo and the date of the beginning and end of validity
+Some sites offer prices for children, students or senior citizens.
+While children and the elderly have no trouble proving their identity, student status is more difficult to prove.
+In general, you'll need to show a photo ID card with a start and end date of validity.

-In Lima some museums are free on thefirst Sunday of each month.
-There is also the Night of the Museums, usually on the3rd Sunday of May
+In Lima, some museums are free on the1st Sunday of each month.
+There is also a Museum Night, usually on the3rd Sunday in May.

 The Peruvian Andes are obviously suitable for walking and hiking with an infinity of possibilities, once the altitude is dominated.
 On the other hand, the paths are not marked, so it is necessary to follow the recommendations of the locals or to be accompanied by a guide for the more isolated hikes.
 Social networks host groups of local hikers who pay a yearly subscription to an association to organize group outings.
 The Cordillera Blanca is the scenario of incredible and very physical treks, but that can only be done with a guide and adapted equipment.